LispEngineer/nucleo-usb-midi/README.md

 Build and push.
 It works.

+Note that when you push and hold the `RESET` button on the Nucleo, the board de-registers from USB.
+If you just tap it, it will deregister and re-register quicly.

 # Initial Software Configuration and Test

 First, we prove the USB port on the Nucleo board